Parbhat/Python-Pedia/applications/app-markdowns/embedded-python.md

 * [PyUserInput](https://github.com/SavinaRoja/PyUserInput) - A module for cross-platform control of the mouse and keyboard.
 * [scapy](http://www.secdev.org/projects/scapy/) - A brilliant packet manipulation library.
 * [wifi](https://wifi.readthedocs.org/) - A Python library and command line tool for working with WiFi on Linux.
+* [Pingo](http://pingo.io) - Pingo provides a uniform API to program devices like the Raspberry Pi, pcDuino, Intel Galileo, etc.

 Contributors
 ============